ml-project-2020/covid/README.md

 * **Logistic Regression.ipynb**
 * **Naive_Bayes.ipynb**
 * **SVM DecisionTrees.ipynb**
-* **Random Forest Model.ipynb** *Includes additional visualizations about the model's performance in each state of Mexico*
+* **Random Forest Model.ipynb**
+   *Includes additional visualizations about the model's performance in each state of Mexico*

-Finally, to assess the relative risk of each state, we used the predicted values of the *Balanced Random Forest Model* and *Linear Support Vector Machines* to construct a simple risk index on COVID death and hospitalizations to compare the risk between states.
+Finally, to assess the relative risk of each state, we used the predicted values of the *Balanced Random Forest* and *Linear Support Vector Machines* models to construct a simple risk index on COVID death and hospitalizations to compare the risk between states.
 * See **Relative Risk.ipynb**

 ## Final Report and Results
-The overall analysis of this project is written in *Final_report.pdf*.
+The overall analysis of this project is documented in *Final_report.pdf*.